edorh001/Coursera-Getting-Cleaning-Data-project/CodeBook.md

 ### 10.Produced "merged_tidy_data.txt" with the combined data frame as the first expected output
 ### 11.Created another data set using the data.table library to easily group the tidy data by subject and activity
 ### 12.Then applied the mean and standard deviation calculations across the groups
-### 13.Produced "uci-har-tidy-data.csvt" as the second expected output
+### 13.Produced "uci-har-tidy-data.csv" as the second expected output

+It should be noted that the variable names are formatted in camelCase, as described in Google R Styde Guide.

+## Variables

+Tidy data

+ subject   subject
+ label   label
+ tBodyAcc-mean()-X   tBodyAccMeanX
+ tBodyAcc-mean()-Y   tBodyAccMeanY
+ tBodyAcc-mean()-Z   tBodyAccMeanZ
+ tBodyAcc-std()-X   tBodyAccStdX
+ tBodyAcc-std()-Y   tBodyAccStdY
+ tBodyAcc-std()-Z   tBodyAccStdZ